REGISTRATION OPENS FRIDAY, JAN. 30 AT 10 A.M

 Camp fee includes camp t-shirt

-This camp provides an exciting and fun space for both girls and boys to develop their soccer skills under the guidance of our varsity coaches and players.
+This camp provides an exciting and fun space for players to develop their soccer skills under the guidance of our varsity coaches and players.
 All skill levels are welcome!
 Campers will work on basic footwork skills through drills and games!
 They will also develop an understanding of the fundamentals and general strategy of the game.
 Campers need to dress in athletic wear, tennis shoes, and bring a filled water bottle and a healthy snack.

 Camp leader: Julio Barrios